What to do in Sardinia, another beautiful island which is still too little known.

 7. Observe the remains of Roman civilization in Nora or Tharros

-You can go archaeological discoveries, or to drool over luxury yachts.
-In Tharros, near Oristano, west, or Nora, near Pula, in the south, you can see what the Romans left behind two thousand years ago.
+If you plan rather to archaeological discoveries, rather than drool over luxury yachts, this is possible too.
+In Tharros, near Oristano, west, or Nora, near Pula, in the south, you can see what the Romans left behind there two thousand years.
 Both sites are open-air museums, allowing you to wander through the ancient Roman streets, observing the ruins, columns and baths.
 Tharros and Nora are located near the sea, which makes it even more interesting tour because you can take a dip and cool off.

 8. Taste cooking and local drinks